 The Allegheny Valley EM Team will conduct an Awareness Night on Wednesday, March 7 at 6:30 p.m. in Springdale Jr-Sr High School's Rachel Carson Conference Room.
 The program will provide an overview of the District's Emergency Management Plan and respond to questions and concerns from participants.

-The District received two grants through the Pennsylvania Department of Education's Office of Safe Schools.
-The first grant, for programs,
+The District has applied for an equipment grant through the Pennsylvania Department of Education's Office of Safe Schools.
+The grant will

 In keeping with past practice, parents/guardians should continue to see a police and emergency management presence in all of the buildings and during evening events.
 It will not be uncommon for people driving past the buildings to see a police car in the parking areas.
 Please do not be alarmed if you witness this occurrence.